Illinois Supreme Court issues new rule regarding use of restraints in mental health and disability cases

 Input and feedback regarding the creation of Rule 296 was provided by numerous sources and stakeholders throughout the state of Illinois.
-The impetus for the creation of the new rule came from the case of In re Benny M., 2017 IL 120133, where the supreme court held that the use of restraints on a respondent in an involuntary treatment proceeding should only be used upon a finding of manifest necessity.
+The impetus for the creation of the new rule came from the case of In re Benny M., 2017 IL 120133, where the supreme court held that the use of restraints on a respondent in an involuntary treatment proceeding should be used only upon a finding of manifest necessity.

-The court's hearing for the necessity of restraints may include factors such as whether the respondent poses a risk of danger to him/herself or others; whether there is a risk of elopement; the physical security of the courtroom or the room in which the proceeding is being held; and any risk assessment prepared by a trained professional.
+The court's hearing for the necessity of restraints may include factors such as whether the respondent poses a risk of danger to himself, herself or others; whether there is a risk of elopement; the physical security of the courtroom or the room in which the proceeding is being held; and any risk assessment prepared by a trained professional.

 The respondent and the respondent's attorney will have the opportunity to be present and to be heard at the hearing, and all counsel may present evidence or make proffers and arguments that are relevant to the court's consideration of the use of restraints.

 If a decision is made to use restraints, the court shall state its findings of fact on the record as to the basis for the order entered and the court must allow the least restrictive restraints necessary.
-Under no circumstances should a respondent be restrained to another person, a wall, the floor, or furniture while in the courtroom.
+Under no circumstances should a respondent be restrained to another person, a wall, the floor or furniture while in the courtroom.